WMMI: Sale to Latitude Media

 After more than 25 years of ownership, Central Michigan Communications in 2013 sold WMMI and WCZY to its current owner, Latitude Media, for $779,000.

 Buck 92

-On January 4, 2021, WMMI changed its format from talk to classic country, branded as "Buck 92".
+On January 4, 2021, WMMI changed their format from talk to classic country, branded as "Buck 92".

 Programming

 WMMI previously specialized primarily in political and news programming, airing many of the biggest names in AM talk such as Rush Limbaugh, Herman Cain and more.

 In addition, WMMI previously offered Michigan-focused news and talk every weekday with Michigan's Morning Show with Michael Patrick Shiels from 6A-9A.

 On the weekends, WMMI airs an assortment of special-topic programs on a variety of interests, from cars to baseball to technology.

 The station broadcasts during daytime hours only, to protect Class-A clear-channel station WCCO in Minneapolis at night.